tldr-pages/tldr/pages/common/exercism.md

 # exercism

-> Command-interface for downloading and solving problems on exercism.org.
+> Download and solve problems from the command-line.
 > More information: <https://exercism.org/docs/using/solving-exercises/working-locally>.

 - Configure application token and preferred workspace for Exercism: